China–Zimbabwe relations: Political relations

-Human rights

 In June 2020, Zimbabwe was one of 53 countries that backed the Hong Kong national security law at the United Nations.

-Economic ties
+Economic relations

 China has become the biggest buyer of Zimbabwean tobacco, purchasing over 13,000 tonnes of tobacco between January and October 2007.
 The Zimbabwean trade deficit with China amounted to US$189 million in the first half of 2007; Zimbabwe exported US$16 million of goods to China.
 The Zimbabwean government also purchases large amounts of military hardware from China, including a US$13 million radar system, six Hongdu JL-8 jet aircraft, twelve JF-17 Thunder fighter aircraft, and 100 military vehicles since June 2004.
 The national airline Air Zimbabwe have also increased their recruitment of Chinese-speaking flight attendants and training of existing flight attendants in the Chinese language, and Zimbabwe, since having been added to China's official list of approved tourism destinations, aims to expand the number of Chinese tourists from 10,000 to 25,000.
 Trade is often conducted on barter terms due to Zimbabwe's shortage of hard currency.
 China are especially interested in Zimbabwe's supply of platinum.

 In November 2007 the Reserve Bank of Zimbabwe bought agricultural equipment from several countries, but mostly from the PRC, and distributed the materials through the Agricultural Mechanization Program.
 Zimbabwe's Road Motor Services, a subsidiary of the National Railways of Zimbabwe, purchased 97 trucks from the Camco International, a Chinese manufacturing company, on December 30.
 The trucks consist of 68 North Benz tractor trucks, 16 North Benz delivery trucks, eight triaxle tipper trailers and five fuel tankers, each type of varying carrying capacity.
 This shipment is expected to replace the trucks currently used by RMS.
 RMS previously purchased trucks from Camco in February 2006.
 Acting President Joseph Msika praised the Chinese government for its continued support in the face of economic sanctions imposed by Western nations.

 In 2015, China accounted for the largest share of foreign direct investment into Zimbabwe by far (74%).